-Observation: 7bb is the same as diminished seventh.
-As 5b is the diminished fifth, in this chord we have two diminished notes.
-Then, it is not without reason that this chord is called “diminished chord”, is it?!
+Note: 7bb is the same as diminished seventh.
+Since 5b is a diminished fifth, on this chord we have two diminished notes.
+So this chord is not called “diminished chord” by chance.

-Let’s make a chord then to see how it works.
+Let’s form a chord to see how it looks.